zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/create-compute-instance/create-compute-instance.md

 # Create a Compute Instance

 ## Introduction
-This lab shows you how to quickly create and configure a compute instance in preparation for an Oracle Database 19c installation.
+This lab shows you how to quickly create and configure a compute instance in Oracle Cloud Infrastructure in preparation for an Oracle Database 19c installation.
 To perform many of the tasks, you use Cloud Shell, which is a free Linux shell (within monthly tenancy limits) in Oracle Cloud Infrastructure.
-Depending on the type of personal computer that you have (Windows, Mac, Linux), you can choose to do step 5, 6, or 7.
+Depending on the type of personal computer that you have (Windows or Mac), you can choose to do step 5 or 6.

 Estimated Lab Time:  25 minutes